Actindo-AG/Documentation/Channels/Integration/01d_Amazon.md

 2. Enter a name for the connection in the *Name* field.

-3. Click the *Driver* drop-down list and select *Omni-Channel Amazon Integration* driver.
+3. Click the *Driver* drop-down list and select the *Amazon* driver.
   The *Credentials* section is displayed below the drop-down list.

     ![Credentials](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/Credentials.png "[Credentials]")